Crypt found six inches under the Arkansas School for the Deaf campus, more discoveries expected

-LITTLE ROCK, Ark.
-(KARK) — A stunning discovering underneath The Arkansas School for the Deaf, a real-life crypt with unknown contents has been found just six inches below the campus.
+LITTLE ROCK, Ark.- A stunning discovering underneath The Arkansas School for the Deaf, a real-life crypt with unknown contents has been found just six inches below the campus.

 The school has more than a century of rich history that dates back to 1849.